nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ## Check the input data

 Above, we said that the `test` profile comes with small test files that are stored in the nf-core.
 Let's check what type of files we are dealing with to plan our expansion.
-We can inspect any channel content by using the `dump` operator:
+Remember that we can inspect any channel content by using the `dump` operator:

 ```groovy title="workflows/myfirstpipeline.nf" linenums="27"
 ch_samplesheet.dump()
 ```

-We can then run the pipeline with the additional argument `-dump-channels`.
-This will run `dump()`.
-It is great for development, because a normal user will not add this flag and thus not see the channel content:
+and adding `-dump-channels` to the run command:

 ```bash
 nextflow run . -profile docker,test --outdir results -dump-channels
 ```